Lauren Peccoralo, MD, MPH

 - ASSOCIATE DEAN FOR FACULTY WELL-BEING AND RESILIENCE | Medicine

-- ASSISTANT PROFESSOR Medicine, General Internal Medicine
+- ASSOCIATE PROFESSOR | Medicine, General Internal Medicine

 American Board of Internal Medicine

 MD, Mount Sinai School of Medicine

 MPH, Icahn School of Medicine at Mount Sinai